The Events Calendar Settings Overview

 The Events Calendar comes with one API field, for Google Maps.
 While many sites work fine without a Google Maps API key, other sites–particularly those with high traffic or multiple map features–need to have a key in order to properly render maps.
 For best results, we recommend getting a Google Maps API key and entering it in the available field.

 Some of our premium plugins require additional API keys to function properly.
-Check your API settings tab for details.
+Check your Integrations settings tab for details.